 Social media works for local small businesses

-Betsy, owner [and my amazing hair stylist] of B & B Style Salon, started posting on Instagram with the goal of sharing her salon and reaching more people.
+Betsy, owner [and my amazing hair stylist] of B & B Style Salon, started posting on Instagram to share her salon and reach more people.
 Betsy loves doing wedding parties and posted wedding photos on Instagram.
-She was contacted by the local newspaper for a featured interview in their annual Bridal Guide which resulted in thousands of dollars of free advertising for her business.
+The local newspaper contacted her for a featured interview in their annual Bridal Guide which resulted in thousands of dollars of free advertising for her business.

 If you're wondering how they found her, notice the hashtags at the bottom of the above Instagram post.
 Betsy used #bridalparty, #weddinghair, #weddingmakeup, #keene, and #keenenh, which are all searchable in the Instagram app.
 When the reporter from the Keene Sentinel was looking for information on Keene and weddings, B & B Style Salon's post popped up.
 Being strategic with her social media posts helped the right people find her post.

 From Postplanner, “As you learn more about how to use social media for your small business, the social sites you should be on will become almost obvious to you.”

 If you don’t have a clear understanding of which social networks to be on, here's how a few of them can work:

 - Facebook (be sure to set up the geotargeting)